scriptituk/ffmpeg-makexe/README.md

 ## Summary

-A Bash script to automate building FFmpeg natively from source on Windows under MSYS2, optionally incorporating [xfade-easing] patches.
+A simple Bash script to automate building FFmpeg natively from source on Windows under MSYS2, optionally incorporating [xfade-easing] patches.

 It can build: